Redpen AI | Privacy Notice

 Contract – We need to use your data to fulfil a contract you have with us.
 Alternatively, it's necessary to use your data because we have asked you to, or you have taken yourself, specific steps before entering that contract.

-Legal Obligation – We need to use you’re your data to comply with the law.
+Legal Obligation – We need to use your data to comply with the law.

 Public Task – Using your data is necessary for the performance of a task carried out in the public interest, or because it is covered by a task set out in law, for example, for a statutory function.